andymass/vim-matchup/README.md

   implementation.  match-up highlighting and will be disabled automatically when vimtex is detected.
   - matchit.vim should not be loaded.
-If it is loaded, it must be loaded before match-up (in this case, matchit will be disabled when match-up loads).
+If it is loaded, it must be loaded after match-up (in this case, matchit.vim will be disabled).
+Note that some plugins, such as [vim-sensible](https://github.com/tpope/vim-sensible), load matchit.vim so these must also be initialized after match-up.
   - match-up loads matchparen if it is not already loaded.

 ## Acknowledgments